KaiAragaki/kai_wip-website/content/posts/2025-02-09_deviation-deep-dive-pt3/index.md

 <img style="width:50%;" src="vars_w_bessel.png" />

-You'll notice that while variance was consistently underestimated before Bessel's correction, it lined up exactly after we used Bessel's correction.
-I'll talk about this briefly in the conclusion, but for now I think we are forced to agree that Bessel's correction is doing *something* good, and is worth investigating further.
+You'll notice that while the sample variance consistently underestimated the population variance before Bessel's correction, it lined up nearly exactly after we used Bessel's correction.
+We are forced to agree that Bessel's correction is doing *something* good, and is worth investigating further.

 # Explanation II: It accounts for reusing data

 Besides the explanation of 'it just does work, do it' (which is, admittedly, not an explanation but rather a motivation), we can explain Bessel's correction in terms of combating 'data-reuse'.

 When calculating the standard deviation, we find the differences between the mean and a given value.
 No worries if we know the mean of the population, but in my forays with statistics this is an incredibly rare scenario.
-Much more likely is that we are forced to use the mean of the *sample*, then calculate the standard deviation using the differences of the values of the sample and the mean of the sample.
+Much more likely is that we are forced to use the mean of the *sample*, then estimate the population standard deviation using the differences of the values of the sample and the mean of the sample.

 As we explored a bit in [the first blog post of this series](https://kai.rbind.io/posts/2024-09-22_deviation-deep-dive-pt1/), variance is defined in large part by the distances of the values from the mean, usually either the sample mean or the population mean.
 As it turns out, the variance is minimized when that value is the mean of the sample.